-And out of all the vitamins you need to take when conceiving, folate is arguably one of the most important.
-But not all of us can get the best benefits out of certain types of folate.
+And out of all the dietary supplements you need to take when conceiving, folate is arguably one of the most important.
+However, not all of us can get the best benefits out of certain types of folate.

-👩⚕️ What's the difference?
+Folic acid vs methylated folate: What's the difference?